Eric Pérez: Independent circuit (2010–2012)

 Consequently, Pérez returned to the World Wrestling Council on January 30, 2010, working under the ringname "Mr. Escobar".
 This character was based on his previous WWE gimmick.
 He was immediately booked in a feud with Ray González and Black Pain, forming a tag team with Orlando Colón.
 After Orlando left the promotion to work in FCW, he was inactive in WWC.
 During this timeframe, Pérez worked dates in Florida including his debut in American Combat Wrestling defeating ACW Kombat Champion Kennedy Kendrick.
 He would later go on to work for Combat Championship Wrestling in Florida.
 He returned to the World Wrestling Council in their annual event, "Camino a la Gloria", where he was included in a feud with BJ (Benjamín Jiménez).
 On April 24, 2010, he participated in an inconclusive Three Way Dance to determine the number one contender for the Universal Championship.
 On May 29, 2010, Pérez was involved in an incident, responding to physical provocation by slapping a member of the audience.
 Following this event, he remained inactive within the promotion.

-On December 5, 2010 at Xmas in PR along with Rubio, Peréz made his return to IWA to attack the IWA World Heavyweight Champion Dennis Rivera to which apply an Sky High.
+On December 5, 2010 at Xmas in PR along with Roberto Rubio, Peréz made his return to IWA to attack the IWA World Heavyweight Champion Dennis Rivera to which apply an Sky High.
 On January 6, 2011 at Histeria Boricua Perez challenged Rivera for the Undisputed World Heavyweight Championship which Pérez won the championship for first time.
 Throughout the first three months of 2011, he entered a feud with Tua.
 The angle came to an end at Juicio Final, where he dropped the championship.
 Pérez remained off screen for several months following this show, occasionally posting updates in the IWA's Facebook fan page.
 In August 2011 he made his final appearance in this run on the promotion, cutting a heel promo criticizing the public.
 After leaving the IWA due to unspecified monetary differences in the fall of 2011, he joined the Puerto Rico Wrestling Alliance, a regional independent promotion.
 As Escobar he went on to win the PRWA World Heavyweight Championship on December 17, 2011, defeating Richard Young.
 In March 2012, Pérez retained over Michael Tarver.
 On May 26, 2012, he dropped the championship in a four-way match that also involved Matt Hardy.